romland/itemLens/README.md

     - I use it for electronics/components
     - Which fields I actually fill in
     - How I search for related links
+    - **Note on Terminology:** While itemLens is an *inventory management* system, the UI refers to the top-level databases as "Collections".
+The bulk camera feature is named "Multi-Scan", and the underlying database schema retains the name "Inventories" for structural stability.
+I mention this because there is bound to be confusion before all variables are renamed.
+Especially since there was a "collection" before (which is now multi-scan).
 # Third parties
 I really dislike it when I have to register for some 3rd party services to try out some software, therefore, that is all voluntary.
 Set the flag `NO_THIRD_PARTY_SERVICES` to `true` in `.env`